oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_image_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Image resources in Oracle Cloud Infrastructure
-- Lists the available images in the specified compartment, including both `Oracle-provided images <https://docs.cloud.oracle.com/iaas/Content/Compute/References/images.htm>`_ and `custom images <https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/managingcustomimages.htm>`_ that have been created.
-The list of images returned is ordered to first show all Oracle-provided images, then all custom images.
+- Lists the available images in the specified compartment, including `platform images <https://docs.cloud.oracle.com/iaas/Content/Compute/References/images.htm>`_ and `custom images <https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/managingcustomimages.htm>`_ that have been created.
-- The order of images returned may change when new images are released.
+- The list of images that's returned is ordered to first show all platform images, then all custom images.
+The order of images might change when new images are released.
 - If *image_id* is specified, the details of a single Image will be returned.